PJLab-ADG/Livox-Mapping/README.md

 # Livox-Mapping

 This repository implements an all-in-one and ready-to-use LiDAR-inertial odometry system for Livox LiDAR.
 The system is developed based on the open-source odometry framework [**LIO-Livox**](https://github.com/Livox-SDK/LIO-Livox) to get the odometry information in our front-end part.
 Besides, we have added more constraints and features to enhance the mapping performance.

-We are also going to release the **Livox-Localization** in the near future, if needed.
+At the same time, we provide you one simple lidar-map based localization module in [Livox-Localization](https://github.com/SiyuanHuang95/Livox-Localization).

 ![Livox_Mapping](images/lio_livox_mapping_down.gif)